-The likely employment profile at Central Precinct has been estimated based on the employment-generating floorspace (Commercial, Retail, Education, Hotel, and Community) provided to SGS on 4 May 2022, tabled below.
-It adopts a supply-driven approach to estimating the jobs potential of the GFAs tabled below and uses inputs from Landcom Workspace Ratios Common Planning Assumptions to estimate potential FTE job numbers directly enabled through the provision of employment floor space (sqm GFA).
+The likely employment profile at the Central Precinct has been estimated based on the employment-generating floorspace (Commercial, Retail, Education, Hotel, and Community) provided to SGS in June 2023, tabled below.
+It adopts a supply-driven approach to estimating the jobs potential of the GFAs tabled below and uses inputs from Landcom Workspace Ratios Common Planning Assumptions to estimate potential FTE job numbers directly enabled through the provision of employment floor space (square metres of GFA).

-It does not use inputs from other employment projections, such as TZP19, as the Population and Demographics study does.
+It does not use inputs from other employment projections, such as TZP22, as the Population and Demographics study does.

-The non-employment generating floorspace component includes 84,912 sqm of Residential and 22,482 sqm of Student Housing and is not used for the purposes of the jobs forecast.
+The non-employment generating floorspace component includes 82,350 square metres of residential and 20,700 square metres of student housing and is not used for the purposes of the jobs forecast.